hashicorp/consul/website/source/docs/commands/operator.html.markdown

 carol    127.0.0.3:8300  127.0.0.3:8300  follower  true
 ```

-* `Node` is the node name of the server, as known to Consul, or "(unknown)" if
+`Node` is the node name of the server, as known to Consul, or "(unknown)" if
-  the node is stale at not known.
+the node is stale and not known.

-* `ID` is the ID of the server.
+`ID` is the ID of the server.
 This is the same as the `Address` in Consul 0.7
 but may  be upgraded to a GUID in a future version of Consul.

-* `Address` is the IP:port for the server.
+`Address` is the IP:port for the server.

-* `State` is either "follower" or "leader" depending on the server's role in the
+`State` is either "follower" or "leader" depending on the server's role in the
 Raft configuration.

-* `Voter` is "true" or "false", indicating if the server has a vote in the Raft
+`Voter` is "true" or "false", indicating if the server has a vote in the Raft
 configuration.
-Future versions of Consul may add support for non-voting
+Future versions of Consul may add support for non-voting servers.
-   servers.

 <a name="raft-remove-peer"></a>
-`raft -remove-peer -address="IP:port"`
+#### Remove a Peer

-This command removes Consul server with given -address from the Raft
+This command removes Consul server with given address from the Raft configuration.
-configuration.

-The `-address` argument is required and is the "IP:port" for the server to
-remove.
-The port number is usually 8300, unless configured otherwise.

-There are rare cases where a peer may be left behind in the Raft quorum even
+There are rare cases where a peer may be left behind in the Raft configuration
-though the server is no longer present and known to the cluster.
+even though the server is no longer present and known to the cluster.
 This command
 can be used to remove the failed server so that it is no longer affects the
 Raft quorum.
 If the server still shows in the output of the
 [`consul members`](/docs/commands/members.html) command, it is preferable to
 clean up by simply running
 [`consul force-leave`](http://localhost:4567/docs/commands/force-leave.html)
 instead of this command.

+Usage: `raft -remove-peer -address="IP:port"`

+* `-address` - "IP:port" for the server to remove.
+The port number is usually
+8300, unless configured otherwise.

+The return code will indicate success or failure.